The Noose of Gov’t Oversight Is Getting Tighter

-The showdown with state regulators – who issued cease-and-desist orders – attracted media, brought in more business, and created a massive and loyal fan base.
+The showdown with state regulators – who issued cease-and-desist orders – attracted media attention, brought in more business, and created a massive and loyal fan base.
 Sometimes a showdown with city hall is the best strategic business decision an entrepreneur can make.

-Throughout the ordeal, the coffee shop thrived and eventually prevailed in court, making this little outfit a heroic David against the Goliath of the state.
+Throughout the ordeal, the coffee shop thrived, and it eventually prevailed in court, making this little outfit a heroic David against the Goliath of the state.

 In a time of increased government intervention, small and local farmers and food crafters desperately need encouragement and empowerment.
 Unorthodox food choice in the marketplace is essential for protecting our options and maintaining a pipeline of artisanal quality.